irenema2018/Ticket-Viewer/README.md

 ```
 bundle exec ruby main.rb
 ```
-The command will install everything found in Gemfile.lock and run the file main.rb for you.
+The command executes `ruby main.rb`, making all gems specified in the Gemfile available to `require` in Ruby programs.
 Once the web server is started, open a browser such as Chrome and go to http://localhost:4567/

 ## Usage
 1. On the home page, enter your Zendesk account information: Zendesk Account Name (subdomain), Email and Password.